In this post, I will show you how to build this adorable DIY Wooden Christmas Tree Shelf!

 And just miter (no bevel) the ¾″ square dowel top pieces 12 degrees and cut 3 ⅞″ long.

-Assemble two pieces like shown using wood glue and brad nails.
+I assembled two pieces like shown using wood glue and brad nails.

-Now, again, MATHEMATICALLY, these top pieces should have been compound angles cuts on the end, but just mitering them 12 degrees is close enough, so there may be some small gaps, but nothing MAJOR.
+Now, again, MATHEMATICALLY, these top pieces should have been compound angles cuts on the end.
+Just mitering them 12 degrees is close enough.

 Step 4: Attach Middle Tree Shelf Panel

-Cut a ¾″ plywood piece or glue up a ¾″ thick solid panel 11″ square and use 2″ wood screws to attach onto the bottom of the corner posts just like step 2.
+Cut a ¾″ plywood piece or glue up a ¾″ thick solid panel 11″ square for the middle section bottom panel.

-Glue ¾″ square cubes onto the bottom corners just like the bottom section.
+Then, I glued ¾″ square cubes onto the bottom corners just like the bottom section.

 Step 5: Assemble Top Section of Stackable Tree Shelf